Computer-Science-Association/recruits-landing/index.md

 ## [Update]

-Seeing the overwhelming response and since so many people have completed the stage 5, we are working on **Adding a new Stage**.
-For this, there'll be a downtime from 12:00 pm (09/11/2020) for a few minutes (sorry for the inconvenience).
+Seeing the overwhelming response and since so many people have completed the stage 5, we have **Added a new Stage**.
 Hope you enjoy it!

+Will we add more stages in the future?
+Who's to say no!

 More?
 Visit our latest project: [bits-feed.org](https://bits-feed.org)